pixelforge-studios-PMMP/BackToDeath/README.md

 ## 🏎️ Performance

-The BackToDeath plugin utilizes a **high-performance SQLite caching system** for storing player death locations and cooldowns.
+The BackToDeath plugin utilizes a **high-performance caching system** for storing player death locations and cooldowns.
 This ensures:
-- **No Lag**: Efficient data retrieval and storage minimizes server load.
+- **No Lag**: Efficient data retrieval and storage and no server load.
-- **Stable Performance**: Data persists across server restarts, providing a reliable experience for players.
+- **Stable Performance**: Data was remove on server restarts, providing a reliable experience for players.

 ## 📝 API Compatibility